CAMPING - TENTS & SWAGS

 It’s Not Like That These Days

 We were camped when a horrendous thunderstorm struck western Victoria.
-We were lying in our OzTent, watching by lantern glow as huge hailstones puckeried the roof and the frame bent at an angle in the gale, but no water squeezed in and the roof remained intact.
+We were lying in our modern tent, watching by LED lantern glow as huge hailstones puckered the roof and the frame bent at an angle in the gale, but no water squeezed in and the roof remained intact.
 We drifted back to sleep and in the morning the tent stood resplendent in the sunshine, surrounded by blown-down twigs, stripped bark and large puddles.

 Modern tent designs, synthetic fabrics, waterproof flooring, Velcro-sealed flaps and nylon zippers have changed the integrity of the tent.
 Sure, in a sufficiently bad storm or downpour you’ll have some drama, but tent dwelling these days is normally quite civilised.